Selling a Business – A General Primer

 • An external buyer (including a competitor or someone in the industry seeking to enter your market)

-Determine an asking price for the business.
+Determine an asking price for the business

 • A history of profitable operation has a very positive impact on the asking price Unprofitable businesses rarely sell.
 Usually they simply close.